Zwilla/SimarineCamperControl/README.md

-# Pico2SignalK
+# Simarine: Camper Control & Pico to SignalK

-Reads Simarine Pico config and values and insert them into SignalK
+Reads Simarine Camper Control & Pico config and values and insert them into SignalK

 ## Python to NodeJS